Areas of focus

 At Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, health care delivery researchers operationalize the center's mission by focusing on three main guiding principles:

-- Supporting strong science for immediate impact on clinical practice
+- Supporting methodologically rigorous science and health care delivery projects likely to have an immediate impact on Mayo Clinic's clinical practice

 - Providing education and competitively awarded funding opportunities within Mayo Clinic to advance the science of health care delivery.
 Opportunities include:

 - Acceleration grant.
-The Arizona team of the Mayo Clinic Kern Center for the Science of Health Care Delivery and Arizona State University (ASU) Office of Knowledge Enterprise together provide one year of funding to an established Mayo Clinic and ASU collaborative team that demonstrates a likelihood of transforming the Mayo Clinic practice and successfully obtaining extramural funding.
+The Arizona team of the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery and ASU Office of Knowledge Enterprise Development together provide one year of funding to an established Mayo Clinic-ASU collaborative team that demonstrates a high likelihood of transforming the Mayo Clinic practice and successfully obtaining extramural funding.

 - Incubator grants in health care delivery science.
-Seed grants encourage new health care delivery science partnerships between faculty at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, and external partners, including ASU.
+Seed grants to support grassroots scientific ideas and encourage new health care delivery science partnerships between faculty at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, and external partners, including ASU.

 - Secondary database analysis